LarsTinnefeld/olist_ecom_analysis/README.md

 ## Approach
 Success criteria for this analysis stage is to answer the above questions with the available data and information.
 To archive this the following steps and techniques are applied:
 - Data import and wrangling
-- Exploratory Data Analysis
+- Exploratory data analysis
-- Time Series Visualization
+- Time series visualization
-- Logistic Regression
+- Linear regression

 ## The data
 The provided data set consists of historical order data from 2016 to 2018 and contains 100,000 orders.
 There are 8 files available.
 The below data model displays high level the references between these data- and lookup tables.
-For the project not all data tables will be used.
 The data was generously provided by Olist under the license CC BY-NC-SA 4.0 and can be found *[here](https://www.kaggle.com/olistbr/brazilian-ecommerce)* in Kaggle.

 ![Data Structure](https://i.imgur.com/HRhd2Y0.png)
 *Data model as provided in Kaggle*

-For the current analysis following data files were used:
+For the current analysis following data files are used:
 - olist_orders_dataset.csv
 - olist_order_items_dataset.csv
 - olist_products_dataset.csv

 ![ERD1](https://github.com/LarsTinnefeld/olist_ecom_analysis/blob/main/Olist-Analysis_1_ERD.PNG?raw=true)

 ## Data preparation
 The notebook "olist_analysis" contains a complete procedure of data checks and cleaning.
 Applied verification methods: